“I hoped this day wouldn’t come…but I need help with an IRS audit.”

 The key is this: a good CPA is going to provide you with strategies to improve your business’s profitability – while ensuring you’re following the law and practicing good accounting habits.
 Yes, that means your CPA is going to hold you accountable for saving receipts and taking good records.

-If you’re faced with audit, contact us at Robert P. Russo CPA, PC for guidance.
-You’re not in this alone, we’re here to help.
+In conclusion, if you’re faced with audit, contact us at Robert P. Russo CPA, PC for guidance.
+You’re not in this alone, we’re here to help with IRS audits.